svenko99/alfred-notion-search/README.md

 ## 🌟 Features

 - **Online Search**: Search your Notion pages online for the most up-to-date information.
 - **Offline Search**: Search through a locally stored copy of your pages for quick access.
+Breadcrumbs are shown to provide better context and page hierarchy.
 - **Data Update**: Update your local data at your convenience to ensure accurate offline searches of your pages.
 - **Opening Page in a New Tab**: Open the selected page in a new tab in the Notion app.